iotaledger/wasp/documentation/docs/in_progress/todo/dwf.md

 5. The smart contract committee multi-signs the new state transaction.

-6. The smart contract posts the state transaction to the tangle and Pollen network confirms it in yet another ~10 seconds.
+6. The smart contract posts the state transaction to the tangle and Goshimmer network confirms it in yet another ~10 seconds.
 This is how state transition occurs.

-So, all in all, it takes to produce and confirm 2 subsequent transactions to update the state of the smart contract, i.e. about 20 seconds in the Pollen network.
+So, all in all, it takes to produce and confirm 2 subsequent transactions to update the state of the smart contract, i.e. about 20 seconds in the Goshimmer network.

 It may not look very fast, however, each state update can contain hundreds of (batched) requests, so even one smart contract instance is able to process many requests per second on the average.